IW276/IW276WS20-P6/README.md

 ## Docker

-Before building and running the container you need to successfully accomplished the [docker prerequisites](#docker-execution-prerequisites).
+Before building and running the container you need to successfully accomplishe the [docker prerequisites](#docker-execution-prerequisites).

 The image executes the pipeline.